mickfuzz/phd4/_posts/thesis_chapters/2022-9-4-Results-Design.md

 ### Description of Tensions Emerging

+NOTE - SOME OF THESE TENSION MAY BE BETTER EXPLORED IN OTHER CHAPTERS IF THERE IS OVERLAP

 The following are a list of tensions observed in early game making experiments that I recorded in journal form.
 More likely have some starting tensions from early design stages, that are then analysed in relation to other sources and data, and other resolutions that are more general or sophisticated emerge.

  - [for a more polished table see here](https://docs.google.com/document/d/1DRgpgIUfq5XIktYy-lX4WlviUDnffNc0v8SOeLGgHho/edit)